Unexpected Symmetries of Kerr Black Hole Scattering: Conserved quantities from the Dirac bracket formalism

 Finally, there is another hidden symmetry which yields a conserved projection of the spin along the principal plane of the Kerr geometry, the R\"udiger linear invariant:

-These four quantities---$E$, $L$, $Q$, and $Q_Y$---fully characterize the integrable structure of spinning particle dynamics in Kerr at quadratic order in spin.
+These four quantities -- $E$, $L$, $Q$ and $Q_Y$ -- fully characterize the integrable structure of spinning particle dynamics in Kerr at quadratic order in spin~\cite{Compere:2023alp}.

-In order to make a connection with the asymptotic radial action, we must evaluate these four quantities at $r \to +\infty$.
-In this limit, the quantities are expressed entirely in terms of the two-particle kinematics~\cite{Gonzo:2024zxo,Vinesslides}
+In order to make a connection with the asymptotic radial action, we evaluate these four quantities in the limit $r \to +\infty$.
+In this limit, denoting for simplicity their asymptotic forms with the same symbols, the conserved quantities reduce to expressions that depend only on the two-particle kinematics~\cite{Gonzo:2024zxo,Vinesslides}: